MicrosoftDocs/cloud-adoption-framework/docs/manage/azure-management-guide/protect-recover.md

 ::: zone target="docs"

-For more details about Azure Backup and it's varied offering, refer to this [Overview](/azure/backup/backup-overview) section
+For more details about Azure Backup, see [Overview of Azure Backup](/azure/backup/backup-overview).

 ## Azure Site Recovery